v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 1. fill stack with junk to gain control of the `rip` (instruction pointer)
 2. find a section in memory where we can write
 3. write our payload in to the writable memory
-4. call the function system indicating as parameter a pointer to the memory section in which we have written our payload
+4. call the system function passing as parameter a pointer to the memory section in which we have written our payload

 Step 1 is already complete, we know that we need `520 bytes` of junk and the next `8 bytes` are the ones that will overwrite `rip`.